 This is also an affordable way to show someone you care.
 Considering the usefulness of the gift, you won’t have to worry about looking cheap.

 Keyboard players deserve their own amplification.
 They shouldn’t have to share with lead singers as it’s so often the case in small venues or rehearsal studios.
 If you know someone who’s struggling to be heard, consider the Ultratone K450FX as a present.

 This triple-channel keyboard amplifier has enough juice to make even a low-end keyboard audible on a small stage.
 It has the durability one would expect from Behringer and enough adjustability to be viable for many musical genres.
-The 3-band EQ system is fun to experiment with when trying to get that unique tone.
+The 5-band graphic EQ system is fun to experiment with when trying to get that unique tone.

 Some musicians are fortunate enough to own or have access to a piano.
 Others of course rely on keyboards to learn and perform.
 But what can you get someone who has a piano?

 Consider something affordable and useful.
 Like an all-in-one piano cleaner.
 The Music Nomad MN130 takes care of all the cleaning, polishing, and waxing needs of an acoustic piano.

 It contains anti-static agents and Brazilian carnauba wax, which helps to create a transparent protective barrier that maintains the gloss and integrity of the wood.
 It’s also biodegradable so if your musician friend is all about the environment, he’ll surely appreciate the gesture.

 This sounds a bit unorthodox, but getting a ukulele for a piano player is not a bad idea.
 Piano players have a tendency to spend too much time learning classical music.
 It sounds amazing but it’s not often fun because of the technical difficulty.

 Given that a piano player already has great finger dexterity, a ukulele shouldn’t be a hard string instrument to play.
 The Kala LTP-S has four strings, a durable body, and a very short scale length.